Measuring Student Behavioral Engagement using Histogram of Actions: Introduction

 \section{Introduction}

-Active participation and engagement of students in the classroom is a critical factor for successful learning outcomes \cite{bundick2014promoting,gunuc2015student}.
+Active participation and engagement of students in the classroom is a critical factor for successful learning outcomes \cite{farag2021toward}.
 Student engagement can be measured through observable behavioral and emotional components that are predictors of cognitive engagement \cite{fredricks2004school}.
-Behavioral engagement includes self-directed actions taken by students to gain access to the curriculum, such as studying and doing homework, hand and body movements while observing lectures as well as participating cooperatively in classroom activities \cite{hao2017enhancing,andolfi2017opening}.
-Emotional engagement, on the other hand, relates to how students feel about their learning experience, environment, instructors, and classmates \cite{skinner1993motivation,voelkl1997identification,appleton2006measuring}.
-This includes emotions such as excitement or happiness about learning, boredom or disinterest in the material, or frustration and struggling to understand.
+Behavioral engagement includes self-directed actions taken by students to gain access to the curriculum, such as studying and doing homework, hand and body movements while observing lectures, as well as participating cooperatively in classroom activities \cite{andolfi2017opening}.
+Emotional engagement, on the other hand, relates to how students feel about their learning experience, environment, instructors, and classmates \cite{skinner1993motivation}.
+This includes emotions such as excitement or happiness about learning, boredom or disinterest in the material, or frustration and struggle to understand.
 Lastly, cognitive engagement is the psychological investment in academic achievement and is often demonstrated by a student's ability to conceptualize, organize, and contemplate in the act of deep learning to fully understand the material \cite{chi2014icap}.

-The purpose of measuring student engagement in the classroom is to provide the instructor with a quantitative measure, so the instructor can adjust the lecture and classroom activities to re-engage students when disengaged.
+Classical methods for measuring student engagement are self-reports and external behavior observations \cite{Smer2021MultimodalEA}.
+Self-reports can be used post-lesson or multiple times during the lesson.
+The former may introduce biases in retrospective recall, while the latter may disrupt the lesson flow.
+In external behavior observations, student engagement can be evaluated according to the rating instrument, whether using video footage or direct observation in a classroom.
+Even though external observations are an effective way to measure student engagement, they are not scalable due to their cost and the need for specialized training for human raters.
+Measuring student engagement in a classroom is important to provide an instructor with a quantitative measure so the instructor can adjust the lecture and classroom activities to re-engage students when disengaged.
 As a result, disengaged students can be confidentially recognized and assisted.
-Identifying the engagement of each student in a classroom can be difficult, because of the inability of an instructor to focus on all students, especially in the classes, which have free seating and a large number of students.
-Automation of this process would improve the learning process, especially in STEM courses.
+Identifying the engagement of each student in a classroom can be difficult because of the inability of an instructor to focus on all students, especially in classrooms that have a large number of students and free-form seating classrooms in which an instructor cannot observe all students at the same time.
+Automation of this process would improve the learning process.